People experiencing Domestic Abuse

-We offer safe, fully-furnished homes for individuals and their children escaping domestic violence and abuse.
-For single people, we offer fully-furnished shared accommodation.
-We have separate accommodation for men who are escaping domestic violence and abuse.
+We offer safe, fully-furnished homes for individuals and their children escaping domestic abuse.
+For single people, we offer fully-furnished shared and single accommodation.
+We have separate accommodation for men who are escaping domestic abuse.

 Our staff are on call for emergency referrals 24 hours a day, seven days a week.

 Once you are safely housed, we start working on all the other essentials that will help you take control of your life.
 This includes practicalities such as registering at the doctors, claiming benefits and getting legal advice.

 Our expert team can also advise you about things like staying safe when out and about, finding the right emotional support for you, and getting into education or work.

 Our multi-lingual and confidential staff have experience of offering support to women affected by forced marriage, honour-based violence and female genital mutilation.

 When you first come to Valley House you will be assigned a support worker who will be there for you – and your family if you have one – every step of the way.

 If you are affected by domestic violence and would like to find out more, or if you want help with making a referral, please contact Valley House on 024 7626 6280 or 024 7626 6290.